Scottish ferry fiasco: Design and build

 When designed, it was decided that the two ferries would use both marine diesel and liquified natural gas, which was a new concept for the region, and would allow the ferries to have lower emissions and allow operators flexibility over fuel sourcing and fuel costs.
 Another requirement was that the ferries would need larger bow thrusters and a stern thruster to make them more manoeuvrable in dock.
-Liquefied natural gas needs to be stored at -162 °C and the required tanks and bow thrusters meant each ferry being 200 tonnes heavier than an equivalent vessel.
+Liquefied natural gas needs to be stored at −162 °C and the required tanks and bow thrusters meant each ferry being 200 tonnes heavier than an equivalent vessel.

-Within two months of the contract being awarded CMAL alerted problems at Ferguson Marine to the Project Steering Group (PSG).
+Within two months of the contract being awarded, CMAL alerted the Project Steering Group (PSG) to problems at Ferguson Marine.
 The PSG was chaired by Transport Scotland and also included representatives from CMAL and CalMac and provided oversight of the project.
-CMAL reported that Ferguson Marine failed to provide a detailed plan for building the ferries, failed to assign the correct workforce resources, quality issues were becoming apparent, and that there was lack of space at the shipyard.
+CMAL reported that Ferguson Marine failed to provide a detailed plan for building the ferries, and failed to assign the correct workforce resources; quality issues were becoming apparent, and there was lack of space at the shipyard.
 CMAL could not intervene with the shipbuilder's handling of the project and could not prevent them from starting construction of the vessels before designs were finalised.
-During this time Transport Scotland only provided verbal updates on the project to Scottish Ministers.
+During this time Transport Scotland only provided oral updates on the project to Scottish Ministers.

-Delays
+Passenger capacity

+Early in 2024 it was revealed that the passenger capacity of each ferry, which was stipulated to be 1,000 passengers in the contract, would actually be only 852.
+Ferguson Marine stated that this would not be a breach of contract because the contract was being amended.